openshift/osde2e/docs/Addons.md

 ### CCS Cluster Testing

 If you want to test a CCS (bring your own AWS account) cluster, you'll need to provide some additional details about your AWS account in a secret.
-In particular, you'll need to provide values for these environment variables (from your secret):
+In particular, you'll need to provide these values in your credentials secret:

 ```
-OCM_AWS_ACCOUNT=""
+ocm-aws-account
-OCM_AWS_ACCESS_KEY=""
+ocm-aws-access-key
-OCM_AWS_SECRET_KEY=""
+ocm-aws-secret-key
-OCM_TOKEN=""
+ocm-token
 ```

 You will also need to set `OCM_CCS="true"` in the normal environment configuration.